Skip to main content

 Final Paycheck Laws by State

-You can ensure you're prepared to follow your state's final paycheck laws by making the state law part of your company policy handbook.
+Some state laws differ depending on whether the employee quit or was terminated.
+In many states, employers must give their employee’s final paycheck the day after termination.
 Some states want the employee to give the employer advance notice if they plan to quit and want their final check before their regular payday.
 Giving them notice of the state labor laws helps everyone.

 Some states don't have laws about the payment of final wages.
 These states follow the guidelines set by the U.S. Wage and Hour Division of the Department of Labor.
 The federal guidelines require payment on the next regular pay period after the employee leaves.

 The Fair Labor Standards Act (FLSA) gives former employees legal protections against employers who fail to obey state and federal minimum wage and final pay laws.
 Withholding an employee's wages is illegal unless the employee has consented to the withholding.
-There may be a lawful reason, such as taxes or a court order to garnish wages.
+There may be a lawful reason, such as taxes or a court order, to garnish wages.
 Terminated employees can sue for unpaid wages if their final paycheck is not sent on time.

 Note: Federal and state laws are subject to change.
 This chart is current as of the date of publication.
 New legislation, court decisions, and ballot initiatives can happen every day.
 Whenever possible, pay employees at the time of termination or consult an attorney to verify the current laws in your state.